Archive

 Adrian with porch of SketchUp Model #2

 Adrian and I have started investigating how to merge the 3D-360 output into Google SketchUp, and ultimately into Google Earth.
-This April we expect to expand his latest 3D model of a porch into a 3D models of a complete house.
-Once the house is complete we will add a photorealistic interior.
-The interior will be produced by scanning real rooms with Prototype 4E of the 3D-360.
+This April we expect to expand his latest 3D model of porch into 3D models of complete house.
+Once the house is complete will photorealistic interior.
+The interior will produced by scanning real rooms within Prototype 4E of 3D-360.

-Adrian’s portfolio of SketchUp models can be found here
+Adrian’s portfolio of SketchUp models can found here.

 Categories: 3d, SketchUp Tags: